Ascoor/almadar/frontend/README.md

 # React + Vite

-This project now includes a basic Word Document editor built with [tiptap](https://tiptap.dev).
+This project now includes a full Word Document editor built with [tiptap](https://tiptap.dev).
 The editor supports Arabic right‑to‑left content, exports to **PDF** and **DOCX**, and offers simple AI-driven suggestions.
+Editor components live under `src/components/editor` and reuse the shared UI primitives in `src/components/ui`.

 ### Development